-\begin{remark} It can be found from Theorem \ref{t1} that $Reg(T)$ has a convergence rate almost at $O(T^{1/2})$ when $\kappa$ is sufficiently small, and meanwhile $Reg^c(T)$ will reach a good convergence rate when $\kappa$ is large enough.
-As a result, there should be a tradeoff for choosing $\kappa$ such that both $Reg(T)$ and $Reg^c(T)$ get good convergence speeds.
-In comparison with \cite{lee2017sublinear}, where the same problem as (\ref{7a})-(\ref{7b}) has been studied recently, the sublinearity of $Reg(T)$ and $Reg^c(T)$ in Theorem \ref{t1} is obtained depending on less conservative assumptions, that is, in this paper no assumptions on boundedness of $\mu_{i,t}$ are employed while it is utilized in \cite{lee2017sublinear}.
-In addition, balanced communication graphs are considered in \cite{lee2017sublinear}, while more general interaction graphs, i.e., unbalanced graphs, are taken into account here. \end{remark}
+\begin{remark} It can be found from Theorem \ref{t1} that $Reg(T)$ has an upper bound which is close to $O(T^{1/2})$ when $\kappa$ is sufficiently small, and meanwhile $Reg^c(T)$ will reach a good upper bound when $\kappa$ is large enough.
+As a result, there should be a tradeoff for choosing $\kappa$ such that both $Reg(T)$ and $Reg^c(T)$ get good upper bounds.
+Simultaneously, the upper bound on $Reg(T)$ also depends on $V_T$, indicating that $Reg(T)$ is sublinear if $V_T$ is sublinear, which is reasonable for the dynamic regret analysis because it is impossible to track the optimal decision vectors $\{x_t^*\}_{t=0}^\infty$ when $\{x_t^*\}_{t=0}^\infty$ change dramatically (a widely known phenomenon in online optimization \cite{yang2016tracking,cao2018online}).
+It should be noted that $V_T=0$ if the static regret is studied.
+In comparison with \cite{lee2017sublinear}, where the same problem as (\ref{7a})-(\ref{7b}) has been studied, the sublinearity of $Reg(T)$ and $Reg^c(T)$ in Theorem \ref{t1} is obtained under less conservative assumptions, that is, no assumptions on boundedness of $\mu_{i,t}$ are employed here while it is utilized in \cite{lee2017sublinear}.
+In addition, the static regret and balanced communication graphs are considered in \cite{lee2017sublinear}, while the dynamic regret and more general unbalanced interaction graphs are taken into account here. \end{remark}